WebReflection/node-strings/README.md

 # node-strings [![build status](https://travis-ci.org/WebReflection/node-strings.svg)](https://travis-ci.org/WebReflection/node-strings)

-This module is for pragmatic developers that need to easily and quickly enhance some [NodeJS](https://nodejs.org/) console log without strings attached.
+This module is for pragmatic developers that need to easily and quickly enhance some [NodeJS](https://nodejs.org/) console log.

 It's based on node core `util.inspect.colors` info, and it uses the ancient, obtrusive but handy technique of polluting `String.prototype` since it's full of trash anyway thanks to early Web days ...